yusufbata/experiments/train-problem/readme.txt

 Restrictions:
-- only 1 problem
+- select only 1 problem
-- no external libs for application
+- no external libs for application (only build and test tools)
 - no executable files in solution

 Outputs: